Juliaca: La Merced Church

-This church is a beautiful work of architecture from the time of the republic.
-It is located in the west wing of the Plaza Bolognesi in the city center.
+La Merced church is located in the west wing of the Plaza Bolognesi in the city center.
 Carved out of red limestone (due to its characteristic color) and with a structure typical of the modern era (iron frame).
 Like the main Church of Santa Catalina, it only has a bell tower arranged symmetrically unlike the previous one, and it also features a clock with four circular faces.
 Its construction is due to a group of faithful devotees who commissioned the construction from Don Gregorio Layme.
 It was inaugurated in 1959 and renovated in 1995, where they included indigenous elements.